Attention, not scale, drives human-AI alignment in multimodal language prediction: Introduction

-Recent advances in natural language processing and computer vision have culminated in the transformer architecture, which similarly selects relevant information—linguistic tokens or visual pixels from the surrounding context using an `attention' mechanism.\cite{vaswani_attention_2017} This mechanism is not explicitly modelled on human attention.
-For example, transformers have multiple attention heads and can simultaneously attend to many image patches at once, whereas human attention has a more limited capacity,\cite{serrano_is_2019,da_costa_assessing_2020} though it is unclear how many targets human attention can track simultaneously.\cite{busse_spread_2005} Instead, the design considerations for self-attention in transformers are primarily driven by engineering considerations (such as enabling parallel processing) and performance benchmarks against other models.\cite{tay_synthesizer_2021, lindsay_attention_2020} In fact, the degree of alignment with human brain data for vision-only models (both convolutional neural networks and visual transformers) is said to depend less on architectural features and more on their training diet (i.e. the quantity and quality of training data \cite{conwell2022billion}).
-On the other hand, visual transformers exhibit more human-like image classification compared to convolutional neural nets without attention.\cite{dosovitskiy_image_2021} \citet{tuli_are_2021} argue that this effect `could possibly be explained by the nature of attention models that permits focus on the part of the image that is important for the given task and neglect the otherwise noisy background to make predictions'.
-Furthermore, text-based transformer models have shown some similarity in attention patterns to human gaze during reading tasks. \cite{sood_interpreting_2020, yang_predicting_2023} However, no previous study has explored the impact of including a transformer vision backbone within a multimodal computational model.
-Specifically, there is a gap in understanding how visual attention might impact alignment with human natural language predictions in situations that include both visual and linguistic input (such as the VWP).
+Recent advances in natural language processing and computer vision have culminated in the transformer architecture, which similarly selects relevant information—linguistic tokens or visual pixels-from the surrounding context, using an `attention' mechanism.\cite{vaswani_attention_2017} This mechanism is not explicitly modeled on human attention, however.
+For example, transformers have multiple attention heads and can simultaneously attend to many image patches at once, whereas human attention has a more limited capacity,\cite{serrano_is_2019,da_costa_assessing_2020} though it is unclear how many targets human attention can track simultaneously.\cite{busse_spread_2005} Instead, the design considerations for self-attention in transformers are primarily driven by engineering considerations (such as enabling parallel processing) and performance benchmarks against other models.\cite{tay_synthesizer_2021, lindsay_attention_2020} However, there are many emergent capabilities of LLMs that we have not yet understood \cite{wei2022emergentabilitieslargelanguage} and the ability to pay attention to semantically relevant contextual cues in a VWP-type task may be one of them.

-Here, we pursue three related hypotheses: (1) Multimodal computational models can use contextual visual and linguistic information to extract sensible semantic predictions that align more closely with human processing compared to their unimodal counterparts basing predictions solely on textual information.
-(2) The addition of a visual attention backbone to a multimodal computational model further enhances human-like natural language predictions.
-(3) During processing, the model's attention patterns will correlate with human attention patterns when salient visual cues for upcoming content are present.
-To investigate our hypotheses, we compared predictability scores from a variety of models with human estimates.